Camille Paglia is my favorite liberal.

 Eventually, I found a stack of 12 Rules for Life in the basement, which is far from the table of best sellers, but within the section of the store devoted to Philosophy, Psychology, and Religion.

 I spent a few minutes pacing the basement as I debated whether or not to buy the book.
 My arms already held other books waiting to be purchased, and I didn’t want to cause a scene in front of my wife.
-Perhaps I could make the purchase while she was upstairs, maybe the clerk would not call me a Nazi for buying a book by Peterson.
+Perhaps I could purchase while she was upstairs, maybe the clerk would not call me a Nazi for buying a book by Peterson.
 I moved toward the stack to pick one.
-“Oh, my gawd!
+“Oh, my Gawd!
 Look, can you believe they have this?!”
-Someone jumped out in front of me, looking to an older man coming down the stairs.
+Someone jumped out in front of me, looking toward an older man coming down the stairs.
 “Yes, we all laugh at Peterson,” said the gentleman while looking at me.
-He paused for a moment in order to read my reaction, but no other words were spoken.
+He paused for a moment to read my reaction, but no other words were spoken.

-My plan for the trip back home was to stop at Princeton University for the purchase of the book.
+My plan for the trip back home was to stop at Princeton University for the book purchase.
 I assumed this hub of rigorous discourse and diversity would have 12 Rules for Life in the student bookstore.
 Once again, front and center were items dedicated to the brilliance of Marx and disdain for Trump.
-Though this time, Peterson was nowhere to be found, despite having the best selling book on Amazon.
+Though this time, Peterson was nowhere to be found, despite having the best-selling book on Amazon.